Camnaz/Synapex/README.md

 # Synapex
-Synapex is a real-time dev collaboration platform using blockchain tech, akin to Discord.
-Designed with Axelar, Blazor &amp; ASP.NET, it offers secure chat and community search.
-We welcome contributors as we innovate in blockchain development!
+Synapex is a real-time dev collaboration platform using decentralized messaging with an emphasis on bolstering strong developer communities that can collaborate between isolated chains.